btskinner/rworkshop/_modules/eda_one.md

 Conditional mean
 ================

-Aside from crosstabs, finding averages of continuous variables within groups or conditional means is a common task.
+Aside from cross tabulations, finding averages of continuous variables within groups, sometimes called conditional means, is a common task.
 We’ve already done this in the last couple of modules.
 With base R, use the `aggregate()` function to compute summary statistics of continuous values by group.

 ``` r
 ## get average math score by parental education